 Data management planning

-You can access the ELIXIR-NO instance of the Data Stewardship Wizard using ELIXIR AAI, which can be coupled with the national solution for secure login and data sharing in the educational and research sector FEIDE.
+You can access the ELIXIR-NO instance of the Data Stewardship Wizard using Life Science Login (LS Login), which can be coupled with the national solution for secure login and data sharing in the educational and research sector Feide.

-If you use one of the National Norwegian research infrastructures, such as the Norwegian sequencing infrastructure NorSeq they can directly upload data to your TSD project for you - the process is described by ELIXIR Norway at https://elixir.no/Services-bak/data_produced_NorSeq
+If you use one of the Norwegian research infrastructures, such as the Norwegian sequencing infrastructure NorSeq they can directly upload data to your TSD project for you - the process is described by ELIXIR Norway at https://elixir.no/Services-bak/data_produced_NorSeq

 Data Processing and Analysis

 For Processing and Analysing your data, you can use singularity containers and individual tools on the HPC cluster.
 The computing services provided through TSD include an Illumina DRAGEN (Dynamic Read Analysis for GENomics) node, which can be used to speed up genomic analysis of sequencing data.
-Dragen is a dedicated resource, if you want to run jobs on DRAGEN please send an email to email@example.com.
+Dragen is a dedicated resource and if you want to run jobs on DRAGEN, please send an email to firstname.lastname@example.org.

 Data Sharing and Preservation

-One solution for permanent archiving and sharing of personally identifiable genetic and phenotypic datasets resulting from biomedical research data is to deposit them to the European Genome-phenome Archive (EGA).
+One solution for permanent archiving and sharing of personally identifiable genetic and phenotypic datasets resulting from biomedical research data is to deposit them to the The European Genome-phenome Archive (EGA).
 The EGA applies a controlled access model.
 There can be limitations, e.g. given consents, for your datasets which prevents them from leaving your jurisdiction or being archived in general.
-This will be partly addressed in the future by federated EGA services with nodes operating from one country or institution under one specific jurisdiction.
-This model will enable discovery of publicly shareable metadata about studies/datasets archived at the federated EGA nodes through the Central EGA, while the remaining data is stored in a local solution.
-These nodes will offer the same APIs and interfaces as the Central EGA and provide independent data distribution to users.
-The Norwegian federated EGA (NFEGA) will be accessible through ELIXIR AAI, compatible with FEIDE.
+This is partly addressed by federated EGA services with nodes operating from one country or institution under one specific jurisdiction.
+This model enables discovery of publicly shareable metadata about studies/datasets archived at the federated EGA nodes through the Central EGA, while the remaining data is stored in a local solution.
+The federated EGA nodes offer the same APIs as the Central EGA and provide independent data distribution to users.
+The Norwegian Federated EGA is accessible through Life Science Login (LS Login), compatible with Feide.